Constipation in children and infants

 This is an important topic as parents usually tend to stop treatment too early.

-Had I told parents that their child should have two apples a day, they would have probably tried to give their child two apples a day for 100 years.
-That is really the mindset parents should adopt when it comes to treatment of constipation as well (a wise person once told me that the treatment should be continued twice as long as the time the child suffered from constipation).
+It is a process that requires prolonged treatment (some believe treatment should be continued twice as long as the time the child suffered from constipation).
 If need be, the dosing can be reduced, but a sudden stop is not recommended.

 And most importantly, remember to combine pharmacological medications with all the other supportive therapeutic recommendations.

-What about constipation in infants under the age of one?
+Constipation in infants under the age of one:

-Breastfed infants – stool habits vary.
+Remember that in breastfed infants stool habits vary.
 Anywhere from seven stools a day to one per week can be considered normal.

-Infants that are formula fed – stool habits vary as well.
+In infants that are not breastfeed stool habits vary as well.

 Throughout the first year of life, as the child grows, the number of stools passed per day decreases and the consistency of the stool slowly becomes harder.

-The best way to identify constipation in infants in these ages is by observing the consistency of the stool and the ease at which the infant passes it rather than the number of stools per day.
+Therefore, the best way to detect constipation in infants in these ages is by observing the consistency of the stool and the ease at which the infant passes it rather than the number of stools per day.
 If the infant seems to be suffering when passing the stool and the stool is hard and pebble-like – therapy should be considered.

-Therapy in infants under the age of 1 year is slightly different and more complex and depends on the suspected reason behind the constipation as well as the specific age of the child.
+Therapy in infants under the age of one is slightly different and more complex and depends on the suspected reason behind the constipation as well as the specific age of the child.

-One of the less common reasons for constipation includes cow-milk protein allergy (read more here).
+One of the less common causes of constipation includes cow-milk protein allergy.
 In such cases, the pediatrician will usually recommend switching the infant’s formula.
-I think that before switching to a different formula it is important to consult with your doctor so as to not to reach a point where you are switching formulas every other day when there really is no actual need for it.
-Such changes can drive both the infant and his family up the wall.
+It is important to consult with your doctor prior to switching to a different formula so as to not to reach a point where you are switching formulas every other day when there really is no actual need for it.
+Such changes can be very difficult for both the child and the family.

-In cases of fecal impaction, glycerol suppositories can be considered.
+In cases of fecal impaction, glycerin suppositories can be considered.

 For comments and questions, please register